Eva Garza: Biography

-As the 1940s came to a close, Garza moved to Mexico City to initiate performances with Radio XEW while collaborating with such leading performers as: Pedro Infante, Pedro Vargas, Javier Solis and Jorge Negrete.
+In 1952, Garza moved to Mexico City along with her daughters Felicia (then known as Felipe Gil, Jr.) and Corina to initiate performances with Radio XEW while collaborating with such leading performers as: Pedro Infante, Pedro Vargas, Javier Solis and Jorge Negrete.
 While in Mexico she appeared in over 20 films with such leading actors as Toña la Negra (Amor Vendido, 1951), Sara Montiel (Carcel de Mujeres, 1951) and Luis Arcaraz (Acapulco, 1952).